NaturalNode/natural/README.md

 ## LongestPathTree

-LongestPathTree represents a data type for solving the single-source shortest paths problem in edge-weighted directed acyclic graphs (DAGs).
+LongestPathTree represents a data type for solving the single-source longest paths problem in edge-weighted directed acyclic graphs (DAGs).
 The edge weights can be positive, negative, or zero.
 There are three APIs same as ShortestPathTree: getDistTo(vertex),